zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 '
 ```

 In the example above the destination database is `mydb`, and the data will be stored in the retention policy named `mypolicy`, which are assumed to exist.
-The actual data represents the short-term CPU-load on a server server01 in region _us-west_. `database` must be specified in the request body, but `retentionPolicy` is optional.
-If `retentionPolicy` is not specified, the default retention policy for the database is used.
-Tags are also optional, but very useful.
-Finally, if you do not set the timestamp, the server's local timestamp will be used.
+The actual data represents the short-term CPU-load on a server server01 in region _us-west_. `database` must be specified in the request body and must already exist. `retentionPolicy` is optional, but if specified the retention policy must already exist.
+If `retentionPolicy` is not specified the default retention policy for the given database is used.
+Strictly speaking `tags` are optional but most series include tags to differentiate data sources.
+The `timestamp` is also optional.
+If you do not specify a timestamp the server's local timestamp will be used.

-#### Schemaless Design
+### Schemaless Design
-InfluxDB is schemaless so the series and columns get created on the fly.
-You can add columns to existing series without penalty, and integers, floats, strings, booleans, and raw bytes, are all supported as types.
-If you change a column type later by writing in data with a different type (writing a string for a column value that was previously an integer), InfluxDB will reject the data.
+InfluxDB is schemaless so the series and columns (fields and tags) get created on the fly.
+You can add columns to existing series without penalty, and integers, floats, strings, booleans, and raw bytes are all supported as types.
+If you attempt to write data with a different type than previously used (for example writing a string to a tag that previously accepted integers), InfluxDB will reject the data.

-#### Writing multiple points
+### Writing multiple points
-As you can see from the example above, you can post multiple points to multiple series at the same time.
+As you can see in the example below, you can post multiple points to multiple series at the same time.
 Batching points in this manner will result in much higher performance.
-Furthermore, if `tags`, `timestamp` are common to some of your points, these keys may be placed alongside `database` and `retentionPolicy`.
-Any points without these keys will then use the shared values.
-If there are shared tags, and tags specifically for the point, they will be merged.
+#### Shared values in batches
+If some of your points in a batch have identical `tags` or `timestamp` values, you may set the shared default value for those keys by declaring them at the same level as `database` and `retentionPolicy` in the JSON schema.
+Any points in the batch lacking explicit values for those keys will inherit the shared values.
+Shared tags will be merged with explicitly declared tags for each point.
 For example, the JSON data shown below is a valid write request.

 ```json
 {